Site Shield map information updates

 - Hostnames or CP Codes in a given property were added or removed

 When you edit Site Shield map information and submit the map update, the map’s setup can be re-evaluated and adjusted to your needs.
-Also, when new origins are added to a property the Sure Route maps will be updated, which enhances performance to the new origin.
+Also, when new origins are added to a property the Sure Route maps will be updated, which enhances the performance of the new origin.

 Usually, the property changes won’t require a subsequent change to the firewall address list.
 If you are adding new origins to a property that are behind a new set of firewalls, you will have to add the addresses to your firewall to be protected.